tdlib/td/example/swift/README.md

 cmake --build . --target install
 ```

-Then you can open and build the exampe with XCode.
+Then you can open and build the example with the latest Xcode.